Dizziness in Lyme Disease: When It’s Not an Ear Problem

 Clinical Takeaway

-Dizziness in Lyme disease is often neurologic—not an ear problem.
+Dizziness in Lyme disease is often neurologic rather than simply an ear problem.

-When vertigo and imbalance persist despite normal testing, vestibular migraine or central dysfunction should be considered.
+When vertigo, imbalance, motion sensitivity, light intolerance, and sensory sensitivity persist despite normal testing, vestibular migraine or central dysfunction should be considered.

-Recognizing this pattern can prevent unnecessary procedures and guide more effective treatment.
+Recognizing this pattern can prevent unnecessary procedures, reduce diagnostic dismissal, and guide more appropriate treatment.

 Dr. Daniel Cameron, MD, MPH